karane/spring-java-pocs/spring-rest-poc/README.md

-# Spring Boot REST API Example
+# Spring Boot REST POC

 ## Overview
 This project demonstrates a simple REST API built using Spring Boot with all HTTP verbs.